- Ladybugs are insects. They’re part of the Coccinellidae family of small beetles and come in more than 5000 different species.

-- We know they are called “lady” bugs but they are not all female.
-Some are males.
-But it is a tad difficult to tell them apart without a magnifying glass or a keen eye.
-In any case, the males are usually smaller in size
+- They may be called ladybugs, but not all ladybugs are female.
+Some are male.
+It can be difficult to tell them apart without a magnifying glass or a keen eye.
+In any case, the males are usually smaller in size.

-- Ladybugs can only successfully reproduce when they are of the same species.
-The reproductive organs of ladybugs are referred to as “lock and key” to explain how the male part will only fit into the female part of ladybugs within the same species.
+- Ladybugs can only successfully reproduce with the same species.
+The reproductive organs of male ladybugs will only fit into the female part of ladybugs of the same species.
 This is known as “lock and key.”

-Now that we are done with some trivia on ladybugs, let’s take a closer look at the question that we are all about here.
-We’ll start with its lifecycle…
+Now that we’ve finished with our ladybug trivia, let’s take a closer look at the question that brought us here.

 The Lifecycle of a Ladybug

 Female ladybugs can produce over a thousand eggs in their lifetime.
-And like butterflies, every adult ladybug goes through a transformation process known as metamorphosis.
-The lifecycle starts from the eggs to the pupa to the larva then the young ladybug and finally the adult ladybug.
+Like butterflies, every adult ladybug goes through a transformation process known as metamorphosis.
+The lifecycle goes from egg to larva to pupa before finally becoming an adult ladybug.

 These eggs usually hatch after about 3 to 5 days.
 The newly-hatched larvae will feed on aphids and other soft-bodied plant pests for about 2 to 3 weeks.
-The larvae shed their skin many times before they get to the full larva size and then they begin to grow into pupae.
-The pupal stage lasts for about 7 days before the next stage begins.
+The larvae shed their skin many times before getting to the final larva size.
+Then they begin to form their pupae.
+The pupal stage lasts for about 7 to 15 days before the next stage begins.

-Fully grown into a ladybug, this beetle continues to feed on aphids and scales.
-For example, the spider mite destroyer can eat as many as 100 mites in a single day.
+A fully-grown ladybug continues to feed on aphids and scales.
+For example, the spider mite destroyer ladybug can eat as many as 100 mites in a single day.

-Generally, the ladybug’s diet includes feasts on insect pests and it is for this reason that many farmers and gardeners love ladybugs – they protect their crops from crop-destroying pests.
+Generally, ladybugs feast on pests.
+This is why many farmers and gardeners love ladybugs: they protect crops from crop-destroying pests.

-Aphids, for instance, are known to suck the sap out of a good number of plants and a full infestation is likely to bring down a lush garden – making it a sore for the eye.
-However, a single ladybug in that garden will eat up to 5000 aphids and protect the plants from damage.
+Aphids, for instance, suck the sap out of a good number of plants.
+An aphid infestation can destroy a lush garden, making it an eyesore.
+A single ladybug in that garden can eat up to 5000 aphids and protect the plants from damage.

-An adult ladybug is easy to detect because of its bright colors and spot patterns, depending on the species.
+An adult ladybug is easy to detect because of its bright colors and spots, which vary depending on the species.
 Some may have stripes in place of spots.
-But the colors are very easy to point out as they define the typical ladybug.

-The spots begin to fade as the bug gets much older while some remain spotless.
+The colors are very easy to see and define the typical ladybug.
+These spots begin to fade as the bug gets older while some species will remain spotless.

-These spots are also used as warning signs for predators to keep off and to let birds and lizards know that they are poisonous to them.
-While they remain poison to a number of predators, ladybugs are practically harmless to humans.
+These spots are also used as a warning for predators to keep away.
+They let birds and lizards know that ladybugs are poisonous.
+While they are poisonous for many predators, ladybugs are practically harmless to humans.

-The bugs never build their own homes but live and thrive where insects are in large numbers like gardens, crop fields, and tree canopies.
+The bugs never build their own homes.
+Instead, they live and thrive where their food sources flourish, including gardens, fields, and tree canopies.

-They can be found anywhere around the world but are commonly found in areas with warm climates.
-There are about 5000 species of the ladybug all over the world and 400 of these are in North America.
+You can find ladybugs anywhere in the world, but they’re most commonly found in warm climates.
+There are about 5000 species of ladybug all over the world.
+Of these, 400 live in North America.
 In the state of California, there are 175 different species of ladybug!